vacp2p/rfc/content/docs/rfcs/1/README.md

 Deleted specifications are those that have not reached maturity (stable) and were discarded.
 They should not be used and are only kept for their historical value.
-Only Raw and Draft specifications can be deleted.
+Only Raw specifications can be deleted.

 ## Editorial control